ahmedabdelrahmanalghwalbi/store/README.md

 ---

 ## Architecture & Design

+- **Architecture Pattern:** Chose MVVM (Model-View-ViewModel) for its simplicity, fast implementation, and ease of maintenance, making it a practical and efficient architectural choice for this project.
 - **State Management:** Implemented using `provider` for dependency injection and state management.
 - **Dependency Injection:** The app is built upon dependency injection principles to ensure testability and maintainability.
 - **Localization:** Handled with `easy_localization`, supporting multiple languages with JSON-based translations.